olive-groves/butterfly_viewer/docs/DOWNLOAD_TUTORIAL.md

 Let's add our first image: the color photograph of *Small Pear Tree in Blossom*.

 Click and drag `s0039V1962_b_crop.png` from the sample images folder into the Viewer’s main area.

+> **Drag-and-drop not working?**
+> Try restarting your computer and reopening the Viewer.
+>
+> Some users report this solves issues with images not being droppable.

 ![Screenshot showing the color image file dragged into the Viewer's main area.](images/tutorial/drag_single.jpg)